 It is becoming more and more difficult to get permits.
 This year in 2017 almost all of the permits were sold out for the high demand weeks of April, May, June and July within the 1st day of going on sale.
 By the end of March 2017, the permits were almost completely sold out until mid September!

-This year the permits for 2018 are going on sale on the 1st of October 2017.
-If you wait you will loose out!
+This year the permits for 2018 went on sale on the 1st of October 2017.
+It will probably be the same in 2018 for the permits of 2019.
+If you wait you may loose out!

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
 We cannot purchase an Inca Trail permits, entrances to Machu Picchu, or make hotel or train reservations (it is a government requirement) without the following information: